 NO ONE MAY HELP US PREPARE FOR OUR PRESENTATION.
-You may not fix our hair, put on our makeup, repair our props, direct our production or do anything that might be considered Interference.
+You may not fix our hair, put on our makeup, repair our props, direct our production, or do anything that might be considered Interference.
 We can do it ourselves!

-After we perform, anyone may help us remove our props from the Presentation Site.
+After we present, anyone may help us clean up and remove our props from the Presentation Site.
 We would appreciate your help then.